-“Hi, I’m Adriana Kuprešak and I am an alcoholic.”
+“Hi, I’m Adriana Kupresak and I am an alcoholic.”

-In a former life, not too long ago I spent 11 years fuelling an addiction to alcohol and carelessly tampering with drugs, while diving deeper into the depths of depression.
-Basically, I was walking towards rehab, in my designer shoes and you probably never would have known because I was a high-functioning addict.
+In a former life, not too long ago I spent 11 years fuelling an addiction to alcohol, carelessly tampering with drugs and being disposable with my body while diving deeper into the depths of depression and despair.
+I was walking towards rehab, in my designer shoes and you probably never would have known because I was a high-functioning addict.

-Sex, drugs and alcohol were my favourite distractions in the past, but in that very moment, my reflective narrative had me thinking.
+Sex, drugs and alcohol were my favourite distractions in the past but in that very moment, my reflective narrative had me thinking.
 I told myself, “You’ve been this alcohol reliant and addicted freak show for the past 11 years and it got you this far but life doesn’t look the way you expected it would.
 How about instead of committing suicide, you give sobriety a chance and if that doesn’t work, do what you want with your life?!”

 “It’s ironic because as a travel blogger I always looked for the road less travelled and as an addict, sought the road most had already travelled.”

 I am open about my new journey and past struggles because I know what it’s like to contemplate taking your own life and I know what it’s like to look for any reason not to.
 I know from personal experience when I was seeking sobriety, I looked for people to look up to who had already walked the road before me.
 It’s ironic because as a travel blogger I always looked for the road less travelled and as an addict, sought the road most had already travelled.

 If you’re wondering how to get sober, my journey is yours to learn from and hopefully be inspired by.
 I got sober without any rehab facility, less than five AA meetings and no support from my family.
 I was alone in the area of recovery.

 This didn’t stop me from being open about my struggles and despite many people around me telling me to say less as I’ll never find true love, I still managed to meet the man of my dreams not long after my one year sober birthday.